 Victoria is the capital city of the Canadian province of British Columbia.
 One of the interesting things about Victoria is that it is home to the oldest Chinatown in Canada (and the oldest in the whole of North America after San Francisco).

 Victoria Chinatown is located on Fisgard Street near the city’s Inner Harbour and was first established by Cantonese immigrants who came to Canada as early as 1858.
-It has since grown into a vibrant hub of Chinese culture that attracts tourists from all over the world.
+It has since grown into a vibrant hub of Chinese culture that attracts tourists worldwide.

-One of the quirky things to do in Victoria Chinatown is to walk through the narrowest alley in Canada!
+One of the quirky things to do in Victoria Chinatown is walk through Canada’s narrowest alley!
 That’s the Fan Tan Alley.
 It is located in the Chinatown neighborhood and runs south from Fisgard Avenue to Pandora Avenue at the block between Government Street and Store Street.

 Olympics Rings Plaza in Whistler